3 years (BA)

 If English is not your first language you may also need to meet our English language requirements.

-Please note, the University of Oxford will not accept BMAT results from the September sitting for A100 Medicine.
+Please note, the University of Oxford will not accept BMAT results from any sitting other than the November one for A100 Medicine.

 You do not need to submit any written work when you apply for this course.